Erasmus+ is not just for students. All Aston staff members are able to participate in the scheme and there are a variety of projects to choose from:

 • Must involve at least 8 hours teaching per week (proportional scale for shorter visits).

-To find out more about the scheme, check your eligibility or apply, please contact Jessica Neumann on email@example.com.
+To find out more about the scheme, check your eligibility or apply, please contact the International Office on firstname.lastname@example.org.
 Please note all applicants must have the approval of their Line Manager.

 Key Action 107 (Mobility of Individuals Partner Countries)